People

 Lee Ju-eun

-From the "AI Goddess" phenomenon to fully committing to a career in Taiwan, her path has reshaped the imagination of ...
+From the "AI goddess" craze to her full-force move into Taiwan, her path has rewritten the imagination of Korean chee...

 Theoretical physicist and president of Academia Sinica; mentor to Nobel laureates Yang Chen-ning and Lee Tsung-dao; t...